Harsha0130/Flashcard_App/README.md

 # Flashh - Flashcard Learning App

 This is a simple Flashcard application built with Python and Tkinter.
 The app helps users learn Kannada words by displaying flashcards that flip between Kannada and English translations.
+- This project is part of the "100 Days of Code: The Complete Python Pro Bootcamp for 2023" course by Dr. Angela Yu.

 ## Features